AMWA-TV/ms-05-02/docs/Framework.md

 The `[event]` extended attribute is added to identify events within class definitions.

+Readonly properties are signaled using the `readonly` token.

+Nullable types are signaled using the `?` marker at the end of the type name.

 ### NcObject

 NcObject is the base abstract control class for any control class in the control model.
 Any other control class MUST be derived directly or indirectly from this class.
+Further explanations are provided in a dedicated [NcObject](NcObject.md) section.

 ```webidl
 // NcObject class descriptor